Are you still deciding if “that freelancing stuff” is for you?

 Unlike taking a job, you can outsource any areas you are uncomfortable with even in your area of strength.

-So, you may like to write emails but decide pitching a new client is a better use of your time, you can outsource that email to a copywriter.
+So, you may like to write emails but if pitching a new client is a better use of your time, that email writing can be outsourced to a copywriter.

 You can’t do that in a job.
 Whether you like an area or not, you have to do it because it’s a part of the job description